Estimated reading time: 5 minutes

 “Accountability breeds responsibility.”

 It also involves clarifying how, when, and what happens if the expectation is not met.
 Finally, it involves actually following through and holding the individual accountable.
 This should be truer for leaders, as they set the example for everyone else.

 “Not everything that can be measured matters and not everything that matters can be measured.” ~Einstein

-When it comes to leadership metrics, the first step is to define what matters and then separate these aspects from other business metrics like financials etc. The second step is to define how these results will be used.
-Here it is important not to fall in the trap of collecting data for collection’s sake, but actually use it.
+When it comes to leadership metrics, the first step is to define what matters and then separate these aspects from other business metrics like financials, etc. The second step is to define how these results will be used.
+Here it is important not to fall into the trap of collecting data for collection’s sake but actually use it.

 All of these strategies should yield results in the form of employee retention and satisfaction.
 Those steps will in turn result in greater productivity and a better bottom line.

 It all starts with identifying the right leaders.
 Develop them so that they are actively engaged.
 Expect them to set the right example.
 Establish metrics that count and hold them accountable.